 Follow-Up Tips to Boost Your Sales Faster

-After reading through our overview on how to start selling on Amazon, you should feel more confident in your ability to succeed.
+After reading our overview on how to start selling on Amazon, you should feel more confident in your ability to succeed.
 Still, the science of Amazon’s conversion-rate optimization — essentially turning more visitors into buyers — is a tricky and unpredictable one.
-After launching your product, use these tips to broaden your reach and boost sales faster:

 1. Use a tool for keyword research.
 The only real way to take a scientific approach to keyword research is to use an appropriate tool.
-A robust tool will show you the most popular keywords currently as well as break down the histories of their search queries and the most relevant keyword variations.
+A robust tool will show you the most popular keywords currently, break down the histories of their search queries, and provide the most relevant keyword variations.